Kaltsoon/dead-link-checker/README.md

 ## Requirements

-Python version 3.9 or later.
+Docker or Python version 3.9 or later.

 ## How to use?